-Making a self drive to Leh Ladakh and taking the direct route from Nubra Valley to Pangong Tso via Wari La will be tough route in a small car.
+Making a self-drive to Leh Ladakh and taking the direct route from Nubra Valley to Pangong Tso via Wari La will be a tough route in a small car.

 Nubra Valley – Agham – Shyok Village – Durbuk – Tangste – Pangong Tso (Lukung)

-As of 2018, this route is mostly used by tourists interested to reach Pangong Tso directly from Nubra Valley.
-Some of the sections between Agham and Shyok villages are extremely difficult for a small car especially, very much landslide prone and will most likely get your heart in the mouth.
+As of 2019, this route is mostly used by tourists interested to reach Pangong Tso directly from Nubra Valley.
+Some of the sections between Agham and Shyok villages are extremely difficult for a small car especially, very much landslide-prone and will most likely get your heart in the mouth.

 Always inquire about the road conditions either at Agham Village or Khalsar Village before attempting this direct route from Nubra Valley side and either at Shyok village or at a GREF hut that comes after Shyok village from Durbuk side.